hashicorp/consul/website/source/docs/commands/exec.html.markdown

 * `-tag` - Regular expression to filter to only nodes with a service that has a matching tag.
 This must be used with `-service`.
-As an example, you may do "-server mysql -tag slave".
+As an example, you may do "-service mysql -tag slave".

 * `-wait` - Specifies the period of time in which no agent's respond before considering the job finished.
 This is basically the quiescent time required to assume completion.